scalar1987/pdsnd_github/README.md

 ### Project Title
 Post your Work on GitHub

-### Description
+### Project Description
-Describe what your project is about and what it does
+This is the project on using Git and GitHub to show my capability for handling a version control system.

 ### Files used
 Include the files used